 Can I Bring a Parrot to the U.S.?

 The United States takes illegal parrot trading seriously.
-Many parrot species have become endangered after being taken from the wild and sold on the black market.
+Many species have become endangered after being taken from the wild and sold on the black market.

 Steps to Bring a Parrot Into the U.S.